 I would like to help you disentangle from these early messages and rediscover your intrinsic value.

-founded Joshua Tree Counseling with a vision in mind – that no one should ever have to think that suicide is the only way to stop the pain.
-Suicidality is the result of intense psychological pain which you see no escape from.
+I founded Joshua Tree Counseling with a specific vision in mind – that no one should ever have to think that suicide is the only way to stop the pain.
+I lost my brother-in-law to suicide in 2019.
+He never found the help he needed to have hope for healing.
+Suicidality is typically the result of intense psychological pain from which you see no escape.
 I use a relational listening approach to take in your story of pain.
 I won’t try to talk you out of it or shame your for it or prioritize a safety plan over true and meaningful connection.
 Let’s sit in the pain together – I can handle it.
 I will focus on helping you feel safe and validated and attached.

 Self harm is the expression of psychological pain or the only way to feel anything at all.
 It can actually be a suicide prevention strategy.
 I understand self-harm on an emotional level and from a parts perspective; sometimes one part of self is inflicting harm on the body for punishment or relief.